 Of course, not everyone has or wants to use git, so almost all git services offer a way to download zipped version of the repository.
 Just search for a

 Download ZIP option.
 Then, you'll want to unzip it before proceeding to the next step.

 To light up the size of the repository, Laravel projects rarely bundle their dependencies with them.
 You'll need to use

 composer to download them.
 To do this, just open a terminal window on the repository folder and run the following:

-This process may take between one and five minutes depending on the number of dependencies.
+This process may take between half a minute and five minutes depending on the number of dependencies.

 Setting up the database

 Most Laravel apps require a database.
 To keep it simple, we're gonna use a sqlite database, which is just a simple file and requires no external programs.
 To configure it, search for a

 .env.example file on the repository and rename it to

 .env .
 You'll also need to open the